Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-Following the development of the instability in a fully nonlinear evolution is extremely challenging because of the time scales involved: $\tau_{\rm BH}\sim M$ is the light-crossing time, $\tau_S\sim 1/\mu_S$ is the typical oscillation period of the scalar cloud and $\tau \sim M/(M\mu_S)^9$ is the instability time scale in the small-$M\mu_S$ limit.
-As previously discussed, in the most favorable case for the instability, $\tau\sim 10^6\tau_S$ is the minimum evolution time scale required for the superradiant effects to become noticeable.
-Thus, current nonlinear evolutions (which typically last at most $\sim 10^3 \tau_S$~\cite{Okawa:2014nda}) have not yet probed the development of the instability, nor the impact of GW emission.
+The evolution of the superradiant instability including the effect of GW emission and of gas accretion can be studied with a simple quasi-adiabatic, fully-relativistic model~\cite{Brito:2014wla}.
+For simplicity, let us focus on the case of a (generically complex) massive scalar field minimally coupled to gravity.
+The starting point of the analysis is the action~\eqref{eq:MFaction} with vanishing gauge field.
+As previously discussed following the development of the instability in a fully nonlinear evolution is extremely challenging because of the time scales involved: $\tau_{\rm BH}\sim M$ is the light-crossing time, $\tau_S\sim 1/\mu_S$ is the typical oscillation period of the scalar cloud, and $\tau \sim M/(M\mu_S)^9$ is the instability time scale in the small-$M\mu_S$ limit.
+Even in the most favorable case for the instability $\tau\sim 10^6\tau_S$ is the minimum evolution time scale required for the superradiant effects to become noticeable.
+This requires extremely long and time-consuming simulations.
 However, in such configuration the system is suitable for a \emph{quasi-adiabatic approximation}: over the dynamical time scale of the BH the scalar field can be considered almost stationary and its backreaction on the geometry can be neglected as long as the scalar energy is small compared to the BH mass~\cite{Brito:2014wla}.

 At leading order, the geometry is described by the Kerr spacetime and the scalar evolves in this fixed background.
 For small mass couplings $M\mu_S$, the spectrum of the scalar perturbations admits the hydrogenic-like solution~\eqref{omegaDetweiler}, whereas the eigenfunctions are given in Eq.~\eqref{eigenfunctionDetweiler}~\cite{Detweiler:1980uk,Yoshino:2013ofa}.
-The eigenfunction peaks at~\cite{Arvanitaki:2010sy,Benone:2014ssa}

-and thus extends well beyond the horizon, where rotation effects can be neglected.
+Their typical length scale is given by Eq.~\eqref{peak} and thus extends well beyond the horizon, where rotation effects can be neglected.
 The analytical result is a good approximation to the numerical eigenfunctions for moderately large couplings, $\mu_S M\lesssim0.2$, even at large BH spin~\cite{Brito:2014wla}.